Understanding the Role of Textual Prompts in LLM for Time Series Forecasting: an Adapter View: Developing Explicit Adapters for Large Language Models in Time Series Analysis

-Data normalization is crucial for pre-trained models across various modalities.
-Thus, we incorporate a simple data normalization block, non-affine reverse instance norm \cite{kim2022reversible}, to further facilitate knowledge transfer.
-This normalization block simply normalizes the input time series using mean and variance, and then adds them back to the output.
-For each input univariate time series $X \in \mathbb{R}^{L}$ with mean $Exp$ and standard deviation $Var$, we normalize it as:
+\textbf{Instance Normalization} We integrate a straightforward data normalization block, non-affine reverse instance normalization~\cite{kim2022reversible}, by normalizing the input time series using the mean and variance, and subsequently adding them back to the output.